 Michelle also has an active regulatory practice and has successfully advocated for many individuals and corporate clients before licensing boards.

 As a lead trial counsel, Michelle has tried to verdict 15 federal district court jury trials and one federal district court bench trial.
 She also was a lead trial counsel in a state court matter that was dismissed by opposing counsel after four days of jury selection.
 She has questioned scores of witnesses in court and has taken and defended depositions of both fact and expert witnesses.
 She also has argued countless contested hearings involving constitutional, statutory, evidentiary and sentencing issues.

 As appellate counsel, Michelle has briefed and personally argued 11 appeals in the U.S. Court of Appeals for the Seventh Circuit.

 Before joining Dowd Bennett, Michelle served for more than 13 years as a federal prosecutor and supervisor in the U.S. Attorney’s Office in Chicago, serving in the office’s Major Case, Financial Crimes, General Crimes, and Violent Crimes sections.
 She led and supervised government investigations, prosecutions, trials and appeals involving various criminal offenses, ranging from complex financial, tax and healthcare fraud, to embezzlement, identity theft, money laundering, cybercrime, racketeering, violent crime, civil rights violations, extortion, human trafficking and public corruption.
 From 2010-2016, in addition to her other responsibilities at the U.S. Attorney’s Office, Michelle led the office’s Human Trafficking Program, which entailed supervision of all federal human trafficking investigations and cases in the Northern District of Illinois.

-Before joining the U.S. Attorney’s Office, Michelle was an associate at Jenner & Block LLP in Chicago.
+Before joining the U.S. Attorney’s Office, Michelle was an associate at a large law firm in Chicago, and a law clerk for a federal judge in Chicago.